 In recent years, local intra-articular injection of MSCs has been reported to promote the regeneration and repair of cartilage tissue and alleviate the degeneration caused by OA.
-MSCs are capable of significantly improving local microenvironmental, immune-regulation and anti-inflammatory biological activities through secretion of exosome、growth factor、cytokines, anti-inflammatory factors and other bioactive molecules, thereby gradually becoming the simplest and easiest method to treat OA.
-For example, Zhou et al[32] found that local intra-articular injection of adipose-derived MSCs (AD-MSCs) can effectively alleviate the condition of rat OA model through autophagy induction to reduce the secretion of pro-inflammatory cytokines.
-Toghraie et al[33] reported the establishment of OA model by resection of anterior cruciate ligament in rabbits.
+MSCs are capable of significantly improving local microenvironmental, immune-regulation and anti-inflammatory biological activities through the secretion of exosomes, growth factors, cytokines, anti-inflammatory factors and other bioactive molecules, thereby gradually becoming the simplest and easiest method to treat OA.
+For example, Zhou et al[32] found that local intra-articular injection of adipose-derived MSCs (AD-MSCs) can effectively alleviate the condition in rat OA models through autophagy induction to reduce the secretion of pro-inflammatory cytokines.
+Toghraie et al[33] reported the establishment of an OA model by resection of anterior cruciate ligaments in rabbits.
 Radiology revealed OA symptoms after 12 wk, and then a single dose of 1 × 106/mL AD-MSCs was injected into the joint cavity of the OA model.
 It was found that cartilage tissue was significantly repaired and improved as the result of imaging, morphology and histology at 20 wk.
 In the meantime, platelet-rich plasma (PRP) with the active substance can promote cell proliferation, collagen synthesis and inflammatory chemotaxis.
-Thus, it is conducive to tissue repairing and can assist tissue reconstruction.
-Pre-clinical studies have verified that PRP/MSCs can also improve the knee joint function, and the repaired tissue exhibits good compatibility with the original articular facial cartilage tissue by MRI analysis.
-Additionally, HA combined with MSCs can effectively repair the damaged cartilage, and its mechanism may be to promote the repairing of damaged cartilage by suppressing the inflammatory response and apoptosis of chondrocyte.
-It has been reported that PRP/MSCs or HA/MSCs has a significantly better effect on the repairing of damaged cartilage than the individual treatment group in the OA animal model (HA, PRP or MSCs was used alone, respectively).
-Table 1 shows the summary of pre-clinical trials of MSCs in the treatment of OA animal model from 2015 to 2018.
+Thus, it is conducive to tissue repair and can assist tissue reconstruction.
+Pre-clinical studies have verified that PRP/MSCs can also improve knee joint function, and the repaired tissue exhibits good compatibility with the original articular facial cartilage tissue by MRI analysis.
+Additionally, HA combined with MSCs can effectively repair damaged cartilage, and its mechanism may be to promote the repair of damaged cartilage by suppressing the inflammatory response and apoptosis of chondrocyte.
+It has been reported that PRP/MSCs or HA/MSCs has a significantly better effect on the repair of damaged cartilage than the individual treatment group in the OA animal model (HA, PRP or MSCs were used alone, respectively).
+Table 1 shows the summary of pre-clinical trials of MSCs in the treatment of the OA animal model from 2015 to 2018.

 Mechanism of MSCs in the treatment of OA

-Immunomodulatory effect of MSCs is one of the vital mechanisms of its treatment of OA.
+Immunomodulatory effects of MSCs is one of the vital mechanisms of its treatment of OA.
 MSCs can be activated by inflammatory factors, then the secretion of PGE2, IDO, NO and other factors by MSCs can directly or indirectly suppress immune cells[40].
 For instance, PGE2 secreted by MSCs can promote the production of immunosuppressive IL-10 by binding EP2 and EP4 receptors on macrophages, and participate in the regulation of CD4+ effector T cells[41].
 Moreover, MSCs have been shown to suppress T cell proliferation and induce T cell apoptosis, resulting in fragments that stimulate phagocytes to produce tumor growth factor beta and increase the number of regulatory T cells[42].
 MSCs also regulate innate immunity by inhibiting dendritic cell maturation and reducing natural killer (NK) cytotoxicity[43].
-MSCs can also reverse the polarization of macrophages as from pro-inflammatory (M1) to anti-inflammatory (M2) phenotypes[44].
-Schelbergen et al[45] found that MSCs can interact with macrophages to suppress the activation of macrophages and the secretion of IL-1β, TGF-α and another inflammatory factor.
+MSCs can also reverse the polarization of macrophages from pro-inflammatory (M1) to anti-inflammatory (M2) phenotypes[44].
+Schelbergen et al[45] found that MSCs can interact with macrophages to suppress the activation of macrophages and the secretion of IL-1β, TGF-α and another inflammatory factors.